 - Required attendance at substance abuse education or treatment programs.

-A full description of federal sanctions for drug felonies can be found at https://www.dea.gov/drug-policy-information.
+A full description of federal sanctions for drug felonies can be found at: https://www.dea.gov/drug-information/drug-policy.
 This section is not intended as legal advice; consult with an attorney regarding your specific legal issues.

 Alcohol: Under Michigan law, it is illegal for anyone under the age of 21 to purchase, consume or possess, or have any bodily content of alcohol.
 A first-time conviction may result in a fine, substance abuse education and treatment, community service and court-ordered drug screenings.
 There also is a provision for possible imprisonment or probation for a second or subsequent offense.
 Use of false identification by minors in obtaining alcohol is punishable with a fine, loss of driver’s license, probation and community service.

-Individuals can be arrested and/or convicted of operating a vehicle while intoxicated with a blood alcohol concentration (BAC) level of .08 or higher.
-If a student is under 21, there is a “zero tolerance” law in the state of Michigan, and any blood alcohol level of .01 or higher can lead to a minor in possession (MIP) citation as well as being cited for operating a vehicle while intoxicated, if applicable.
-This is in addition to the suspension of driving privileges in the State of Michigan.
+Individuals can be arrested and possibly convicted of Operating While Intoxicated with a blood alcohol concentration (BAC) level at .08 or higher, or the lesser offense of Operating While Visibly Impaired for BAC less than .08.
+Operating a motor vehicle with a BAC of .17 or higher may subject an individual to a charge of Operating While Intoxicated with a High BAC.
+All of these drunk driving charges are misdemeanors that carry potential jail time.
+If a student is under 21, there is a “zero tolerance” law in the state of Michigan and any blood alcohol level of .01 or higher can lead to a minor in possession (MIP) citation as well as being cited for Operating While Intoxicated, if applicable.
+All of these driving offenses can result in the suspension of driving privileges in the State of Michigan.

-Medical Amnesty: To better ensure that minors at medical risk as a result of alcohol intoxication will receive prompt and appropriate medical attention, the State of Michigan provides for medical amnesty to remove perceived barriers to calling for or seeking help.
+Medical Amnesty as a result of alcohol intoxication: To better ensure that minors at medical risk as a result of alcohol intoxication will receive prompt and appropriate medical attention, the State of Michigan provides for medical amnesty to remove perceived barriers to calling for or seeking help.

-- A minor (under the age of 21) who, after consuming alcohol, voluntarily presents himself or herself to a health facility or agency for treatment or observation, including medical examination and treatment for any condition as a result of sexual assault (as defined in Michigan law).
+- A minor (under the age of 21) who, after consuming alcohol, voluntarily presents themselves to a health facility or agency for treatment or observation, including medical examination and treatment for any condition as a result of sexual assault (as defined in Michigan law).